-We regularly provide our directors with a list of relevant external seminars and industry conferences.
-Directors may attend conferences, industry symposia and other seminars and we will reimburse them 100% of the cost (including reasonable travel expenses), as long as the chair of the Board or chair of the CGC&N Committee believes that the content is specific to the power industry and Capital Power would benefit from the director's attendance, and pre-approves it, and the director submits original receipts with the expense claim.
-We will reimburse them 50% of the cost (including reasonable travel expenses), as long as the chair of the CGC&N Committee believes that the content is of a general governance nature that would be relevant to Capital Power and to other Boards on which the director sits, and pre-approves it, and the director submits original receipts with the expense claim.
+Directors may attend conferences, industry symposia and other seminars and we will reimburse them 100% of the cost (including reasonable travel expenses) in circumstances where the Chair of the Board or chair of the PCG Committee believes that the content is specifically relevant to Capital Power or its business.
+Reimbursement will be pre-approved and occur once the director submits original receipts with the expense claim.
+We will reimburse them 50% of the cost (including reasonable travel expenses), where the Chair of the Board or chair of the PCG Committee believes that the content is of a more general governance nature that would be relevant to Capital Power as well as to other Boards on which the director sits, and pre-approves it, and the director submits original receipts with the expense claim.